Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory: Appendix A: Technical Details and Proofs

-\end{itemize} where $n(x)=e^{-x^2/2}\big/\sqrt{2 \pi}$ is the density of standard normal (see proof of Corollary 2.2 in \cite{WP2009a} for a similar argument).
-All the conditions given in Definition \ref{def.smootharray} hold.
-Thus, ${x_{k,N}}$ is a strong smooth array.
-The alternative way to prove this proposition is the following.
-Firstly, note that
+where $n(x)=e^{-x^2/2}\big/\sqrt{2 \pi}$ is the density of standard normal (see proof of Corollary 2.2 in \cite{WP2009a} for a similar argument).
+Thus, all the conditions given in Definition \ref{def.smootharray} hold, and ${x_{k,N}}$ is a strong smooth array.
+The alternative way to prove this proposition is to use expression (\ref{strongsmooth1}), where $\{\zeta(k)\}_{ k\in\mathbb{Z} }$ is a sequence of i.i.d. random variables with $\mathbb{E}(\zeta(0))=0$ and $\mathbb{E}(\zeta^2(0))=1$; see expression (A.7) in \citet{Sabzikar2020}.
+Secondly, the triangular array $N^{-1/2} \sum_{k=1}^{N} \zeta(k)$ satisfies the strong smooth conditions; see \cite{WP2009a}.
+This together with \eqref{strongsmooth1} can complete the proof of Proposition \ref{Prop1}. \end{proof}